Last update: Jun 02, 2023 19:02 p.m. EDT

 - Ohio offers online voter registration.

-- You should know: you need an Ohio ID and a Social Security number to use Ohio's online voter registration system.
-If you don't have an Ohio-issued ID, you can still register to vote by mail.
+- You should know: you need an Ohio driver’s license or Ohio identification card and a Social Security number to use Ohio's online voter registration system.
+If you don't have an Ohio-issued ID, you can still register by mail to vote.

 Use the National Voter Registration Form